What are the admission requirements for studying Bachelor degree in Germany?

 A. German taught Bachelor degree program (Studienkolleg Track- Public university)

-- Must have completed 10+2 or equivalent qualification with at least GPA 2.7 or 65% marks
+- Must have completed 10+2 or equivalent qualification with at least GPA 3.0 in aggregate and pass out 2020 onwards

 - Must have passed B1/B2 level with good marks